refaktor/rye-website/content/meet_rye/basics/functions.md

 ## Pure functions

-If you **probe** builtin functions in shell you will see that most of them show something like `[Pure BFunction ...]`.
+If you **probe** built-in functions in the Rye shell, you will see that most of them show something like `[Pure BFunction ...]`.
 A function being Pure means that it has no side effects and that it has referential transparency.
 This means that with the same inputs it will always produce same output.

-Above **join** is a pure builtin functions, while print has a side effect, and function like `now` is not referentially transparent.
+Above **join** is a pure built-in functions, while print has a side effect, and function like `now` is not referentially transparent.
 It will return a different result each time you call it.

 ```lisp
 probe ?join